jeffoconnorau/AGMPowerCLI/UsageExamples.md

 # Appliances

+An Appliance does the work of creating backups.
 There are two kinds of Appliance depending on which product you are using.
 These commands apply to both unless otherwise stated.

 | Product | Device
 | ---- | ----